-In case of field comparison; ISO recommends field calibration to a higher class pyranometer.
-Hukseflux suggests also allowing use of sensors of the same model and class, because intercomparisons of similar instruments have the advantage that they suffer from the same offsets.
+In case of field comparison; ISO 9847 recommends field calibration to a higher class pyranometer (7.2).
+Hukseflux suggests to use sensors of the same model and class, because intercomparisons of similar instruments have the advantage that they suffer from the same offsets.
 It is therefore just as good to compare to pyranometers of the same brand and type as to compare to an instrument of a higher class.

-ISO recommends to perform field calibration during several days; 2 to 3 days under cloudless conditions, 10 days under cloudy conditions.
-In general this is not achievable.
-In order to shorten the calibration process Hukseflux suggests to allow calibration at normal incidence, using hourly totals near solar noon.
+ISO requires to perform field calibration during several days; at least 2 days under cloudless conditions.